lpodl/Webcrawler/README.md

 `mocha --no-timeouts`
 to start the Crawler.

-Note that our colored output might look different or not colored at all if you're using a custom color scheme for your console.
+Note that the colored output might look different or not colored at all if you're using a custom color scheme for your console.

 ## How it works